 \subsection{Experiment 1: Physical Robot}

 We show the merits of NEO by having it operate on a physical Panda manipulator for several different scenarios.
-In these scenarios, the robot has a desired end-effector pose which it must reach.
 The tasks reflect grasping scenarios where the end-effector starts high above a table, and the desired end-effector pose is just above the table.
-However, the robot must dodge one of more non-stationary obstacles present in the environment.
-This reflects conditions likely if the robot is operating with a human in close proximity or perhaps other robot systems.
+However, the robot must dodge one or more non-stationary obstacles present in the environment.
+This reflects a scenario where a robot is operating in close proximity to humans or other robots.
+We compare the performance of NEO in these tasks to the reactive potential field approach (PF) \cite{re0, pot}.
 The scenarios tested are as follows

 {\alph{enumi}} \begin{enumerate} \item The robot must servo to a hypothetical grasp target on the table while a sphere of 0.05m radius travels towards the robot with a velocity of 0.2 m/s.
 If no action is taken, the sphere will collide with the robot's end-effector.